-Students pay a fee in the amount of \$45 for book rental with a family max of \$120.
+Students pay a fee of \$45 for book rental with a family max of \$120.
 Books must be returned at the end of the class.
 If books are not returned, students are charged a replacement fee.
 Damage to a book in excess of normal wear and tear is also charged to the student.